ebikatsudon/VTubeStudio/VNet-Security.md

 VNet is just one more tool you can use in your collabs.
 In many cases, using video-sharing-based tools like [VDO.Ninja](https://vdo.ninja/), [Discord](https://discord.com/), [ping.gg](https://ping.gg/) or [MultiV](https://iv.gg/multiv/login) is the right choice.

-:Blank:
-> :sparkles: **How secure is it?**

 Short version:
-      •  People outside the collab will not be able to access your files.
+* People outside the collab will not be able to access your files.
 Even if they could, all files are strongly encrypted.
-      •  The 4 collab participants could theoretically use specialized tools to extract model and item files from memory while the collab is ongoing.
+* The 4 collab participants could theoretically use specialized tools to extract model and item files from memory while the collab is ongoing.
-      •  Never use this with people you don't trust.
+* Never use this with people you don't trust.
 Use video-based collab tools in that case.
-      •  I also do not have access to any of the encryption keys so I can't decrypt any files shared during collabs.
+* I also do not have access to any of the encryption keys so I can't decrypt any files shared during collabs.
 I also cannot see who is currently in a collab or any Steam IDs.

 More detailed version:
 * A host has to create a collab session.
 The host has to manually add up to 3 participants to the session (4 participants can be in a session), selected from their Steam friends.
 The host also has to set a secure session password.